Saniya777-byte/TRUSTAAR/Idea.md

 “People don’t need more choices.
 They need more confidence.”

-TRUSTAAR exists to make shopping **honest, local, and regret-free**.
+Sellora exists to make shopping **honest, local, and regret-free**.